Request routing bot script

 }

-object among their arguments, which represents the context of the current request processing step.
+All functions given above accept the $context object among their arguments, which represents the context of the current request processing step.
 This is what each of these functions does:

 -

-request: in this case, the function returns the default language as set in the bot descriptor. -
+detectLanguageuses the$caila.detectLanguagemethod to detect the language of the request sent by the client.
+The only exception is the/startrequest: in this case, the function returns the default language as set in the bot descriptor. -

-is the generic function used for processing all requests handled by the router bot.
+processRequestis the generic function used for processing all requests handled by the router bot.
 It detects the request language and switches the context to the necessary monolingual bot.
 If the request language is not supported, the bot answers with the appropriate message.

 Script code

-tag and define two states:
+In the main.sc file, import router.js using the require tag and define two states:

 - The

-state for handling all requests sent directly to the router. - The
+/Requeststate for handling all requests sent directly to the router. - The

-state, which will be used for routing requests from monolingual bots.
+/Redirectstate, which will be used for routing requests from monolingual bots.

-function should be bound to both states as a handler.require: router.js
+processRequest function should be bound to both states as a handler.require: router.js

 init: